Eurocps Associates are:

 Marusa Zaletel is a graduate Psychologist of the University of Ljubljana and a Certified Integrative Psychotherapist with the IIPA and EAIP.
 She is also trained in EMDR.
 She started her career in a mental health organization and is working now in her private practice in Kranj, Slovenia as a psychotherapist and supervisor.
 She delivers workshops for trainees at the Institute for Integrative Psychotherapy and Counseling in Ljubljana.
 She is preparing to be certified as an Integrative Supervisor.
 She completed research and written few articles about the use of breathing in psychotherapy and about psychotherapy and introjection.
 Her other interests are integrating body and spirituality into psychotherapy.

 Karen Davies-Hough is an Integrative Psychotherapist working in the United Kingdom.
-She is the former Chair of the United Kingdom and European Association for Psychotherapeutic Counselling and is currently the Treasurer of the European Interdisciplinary Association for Therapy with Children and Young People; she also runs a training organisation in the North East of England that specialises in training Child Psychotherapeutic Counsellors.
+She is the former Chair of the United Kingdom and European Association for Psychotherapeutic Counselling and is currently the Treasurer and Registrar of the European Interdisciplinary Association for Therapy with Children and Young People; she also runs a training organisation in the North East of England that specialises in training Child Psychotherapeutic Counsellors.

 Karen’s background was formally a Teacher then she worked in Social Care as a Child and Family Social Worker and subsequently as a Fostering Officer.
 Throughout her career she has been aware of the lack of access to therapy opportunity for children.
 Her passion has been to bring to educate counsellors specifically trained to work with children, young people and families.

 Karen works as a UKCP Registered Integrative Psychotherapist, Trainer and Supervisor with Therapy And Counselling Teesside, enjoyingthe variety and challenge of her work.

 Professor, Dr. Anitei Mihai